A Proposal For A Universal Particle Equation

 We suggest for the electron may be because it is the fundamental quanta (does not consist

 of further more elementary particles).
+G has been rounded to 6.674E-11.

 .
 (Neutron radius)